intagaming/video-scripts/token-storage.md

 invalidated, and guess who is still using that invalidated Refresh Token?
 That's right, your browser.

-So, the Refresh Token gets leaked and used.
+So, the Refresh Token gets leaked and get used by an attacker.
 You visit Facebook, and Facebook uses the Access Token to get your news feed.
-The Access Token might only live for 30 minutes and it's probably past that point, so Facebook uses the leaked Refresh Token to get a new Access Token.
+The Access Token might only live for 30 minutes and it's probably already past that point, so Facebook uses the leaked Refresh Token to get a new Access Token.
 However, that leaked Refresh Token has already been invalidated, so every tokens associated with your account would be invalidated, including every tokens that the attacker had.
 You are then required to log in again.

 This is called Refresh Token Rotation.
 It is a measure to log everybody out when a Refresh Token is leaked.
 You could say that it helps to reduce the damage if the Refresh Token is to be leaked.

-If you (and by "you" I mean the Authorization Server like Google) are using short-lived Access Token, long-lived Refresh Token and Refresh Token Rotation, then it's currently the agreed-upon best practice when it comes to Authorization on the internet.
+If you (and by "you" I mean the Authorization Server like Google, **and** also **you** as a Google Authorization Server user) are using short-lived Access Token, long-lived Refresh Token and Refresh Token Rotation, then it's currently the agreed-upon best practice when it comes to Authorization on the internet.
 If the Access Token is leaked, it would only be available for a short time.
 If the Refresh Token is leaked, then Refresh Token Rotation helps to minimize the damage of the leakage.

 So, what does all of this have to do with where to store the tokens on the browser?